Everybody (Hear'Say song)

 "Everybody" is a song by British pop group Hear'Say, written by Martin Harrington, Ash Howes, Richard Stannard, Julian Gallagher, and Andy Caine.
-Produced by Harrington and Howes, the track was recorded for the group's second studio album of the same name (2001), released nine months after their debut album, Popstars.
+Produced by Harrington and Howes, the track was recorded for the group's second studio album, Everybody (2001), which was released nine months after their debut album, Popstars.
 "Everybody" was issued as the album's lead single on 26 November 2001 and was the final single released by the band before member Kym Marsh quit.
 Upon its release, the song peaked at number four on the UK Singles Chart.
 The song's music video is set inside a space capsule and shows the five band members dancing on a stage.

 Background and release

 When Hear'Say's second single, "The Way to Your Love", debuted at number one on the UK Singles Chart, it sold 75,514 copies during its first week of release, considerably less the first-day total of 160,000 copies for the band's debut single, "Pure and Simple".
 The group's label, Polydor Records, concluded that the public was losing interest in the band following their Popstars formation and decided to rush the quintet into the studio to record a second album rather than release another single from the Popstars album.
 For this song, the two male members, Noel Sullivan and Danny Foster, sing lead vocals.
 "Everybody" was serviced to UK radio in October 2001 and was released as a single on 26 November 2001 across three formats: two CD singles and a cassette single.